Río Cuarto, Córdoba: University of Río Cuarto

-The National University of Río Cuarto was created on 1 May 1971 by a decree signed by President Alejandro Lanusse in accordance with the Taquini Plan enacted the previous year to provide greater access to university education in Argentina.
+The National University of Río Cuarto (UNRC) was created on 1 May 1971 by decree signed by President Alejandro Lanusse, within the framework of the Taquini Plan enacted the previous year to expand access to higher education in Argentina by establishing new national universities outside the largest urban centers.

-The University of Río Cuarto had an enrollment of 14,000 students in 2013, and employs 2,000 teaching staff.
-By its nature a multidisciplinary center in its scope a wide variety of activities, the university hosts frequent conferences, congresses, seminars, and graduate courses.

-Through the operation of 42 graduate and fourth-level racing term (PhD, Masters and Professional), the university provides a diversified curriculum and contributes to the scientific and technical training, vocational training, scientific research, and development of cultural life.
+In 2013, UNRC reported an enrollment of 14,000 students and approximately 2,000 teaching staff.
+By 2021, university releases indicated a student body of over 20,000 across five faculties (Agronomy and Veterinary Sciences; Economic Sciences; Exact, Physical-Chemical and Natural Sciences; Humanities; and Engineering).
+According to the external evaluation report by the national accreditation agency, the university offers around 55 undergraduate programs and 28 postgraduate degrees; institutional pages also note more than forty “fourth-level” programmes (doctorates, master’s and specializations) coordinated by the faculties and the Graduate Studies office.

+UNRC carries out extensive research and extension activity: institutional documentation reports more than 500 research and transfer projects active annually, supported by about 1,100 research–teaching staff and over 400 research fellows, organized in 11 research institutes (three UNRC institutes and eight joint units with CONICET).

+The city is also home to Universidad Siglo 21, a private university that opened a branch campus in Río Cuarto in 2001; it forms part of a nationwide network of learning centers (over 320 “Centros de Apoyo Universitario” according to the university; reported as 350+ in 2019 press coverage).

 Climate

 The climate is temperate, typical of the humid Pampas, with four marked seasons.
-Summers are warm with frequent thunderstorms; however, the heat is often "cut" by periods of southerly winds, so that the average high is a comfortable 29 °C, despite the fact that it can reach 38 °C.
+Summers are warm with frequent thunderstorms; however, the heat is often "cut" by periods of southerly winds, so that the average high is a comfortable 29 °C, even though it can reach 38 °C.

 Fall arrives slowly in March, and winter arrives in May with the first frosts.
 During the very dry winters, temperatures vary according to wind patterns: northwesterly, downsloping winds can bring temperatures of 25 °C (but with cool nights) even in midwinter, whereas southerly winds can leave daytime highs around 6 °C. Temperatures descend to -5 °C sometimes, and snow is uncommon, but not extremely so: in 2007, over 15 cm of snow covered the city, and temperatures plummeted to -11 °C, reaching highs of only 0 °C on one occasion.

 Spring brings violent thunderstorms and wide temperature swings, with heat waves followed by frost or cool periods.
-On some years, the normal winter drought extends into the spring, posing a threat to agriculture; however, at 846 mm, Rio Cuarto´s climate is generally favourable for crops.
+In some years, the normal winter drought extends into the spring, posing a threat to agriculture; however, at 846 mm, Rio Cuarto's climate is generally favourable for crops.

-Thunderstorm are very common during the summer, and can last for hours, and even days.
+Thunderstorms are very common during the summer, and can last for hours, and even days.